 - Good cost-effectiveness with excellent mechanical properties

 - Very high tensile and compressive strength

 - Outstanding thermal and electrical insulation

 - Completely non-combustible

 - Very low moisture absorption

-- Resistant against deterioration
+- Rot-proof

 Various types of fiber are available depending on the chemical composition, with E-glass being by far the most commonly used, also for Tepex®.
-Glass fibers have a diameter between 9 and 24 μ m.
+Glass fibers have a diameter between 9 and 24 $\mu$ m.
 The fineness of a glass fiber yarn or roving (strands of parallel continuous fibers), referred to as the titer, is given in tex (1 tex = 1 g/1000 m).

 This parameter is a measure of the diameter and number of individual filaments in a glass fiber strand (yarn or roving).
-Fine types with a titer > 300 tex are generally described as filament yarns, while types with a titer > 300 tex are termed roving yarns.
+Fine types with a titer of less than 68 tex are described as filament yarns, while heavier types are termed roving yarns.
 The titer of the fibers used in Tepex® are shown in the corresponding data sheets.